-At Dowling Dentistry we would like to thank all of our patients for their understanding as we carefully start seeing you for procedure such as cleanings after COVID-19.
+At Omro Dentistry we would like to thank all of our patients for their understanding as we carefully start seeing you for procedure such as cleanings after COVID-19.
 Although our staff and office may look different this new modified versions of our Dental World was all done with you and your family’s safety in mind.

 We follow all C.D.C. guidelines and A.D.A. recommendations.